tbedford/Ant-Allocator/README.md

 # Ant-Allocator

-*Currently under heavy construction.*
+*Currently under construction.*

-A very, very simple memory allocator for educational purposes.
+A simple memory allocator for educational purposes.

 Features:

 * Minimal design
 * Zoning possible
 * Block splitting
-* TODO: block coalescing
+* Block coalescing
 * TODO: I have a wilderness but don't manage/extend it.
 * TODO: Binning / pre-allocation etc.
 * Err, that's about it!